hasura/awesome-react-graphql/README.md

 ## GraphQL BaaS Providers

-> Get a GraphQL backend for your applications using these service providers (sorted alphabetically)
+> Get a GraphQL backend for your applications using these service providers

 - [GraphCool](https://www.graph.cool):
 Self-Hosted GraphQL BaaS